prymitive/bootstrap-breadcrumbs/README.md

     If viename cannot be resolved using reverse() than it will be rendered as is, so that static url's can be used in {% breadcrumb %} template tags.

+Use {% render_breadcrumbs %} to render all breadcrumbs links to html.

 Example
 =======